-Nant Health, LLC and Subsidiaries Notes to Consolidated and Combined Financial Statements (In thousands, excent per unit amounts) (continued)
+Nant Health, LLC and Subsidiaries Notes to Consolidated and Combined Financial Statements

 9. Goodwill and Impairment (continued)

 During the three months ended March 31, 2016 the Company added \$74,376 of goodwill related to the acquisition of NaviNet.
 No impairments were recorded during the period.